Why Marijuana Users Shouldn’t Ignore The Hemp Space

-There is one caveat to this, THCa; some states allow for high levels of THCa as the federal 2018 Farm Bill only specifically mentions Delta-9 THC and not THCa.
-THCa is converted to Delta-9 THC when heated, but some Hemp flowers contain high levels of THCa with almost no Delta-9 THC—making them legal in most states and providing the same effects as cannabis.
+THCa is another cannabinoid found in hemp that has almost no Delta-9 THC.
+Some states allow for high levels of THCa as the federal 2018 Farm Bill only specifically mentions Delta-9 THC and not THCa.
+THCa is converted to Delta-9 THC when heated, but some Hemp flowers contain high levels of THCa, making them legal in most states and providing the same effects as cannabis.

 Hemp products have many benefits over cannabis products.
 For one, hemp is legal in more states than cannabis.
 It’s also often easier to find hemp products than marijuana since they’re sold in more stores.
 Hemp also has many of the same benefits as cannabis.
 It can be used to treat pain, anxiety, and other conditions.
 Some hemp products are also non-psychoactive, making them a safer choice than many marijuana products.
 Hemp flowers and products can also be less expensive than cannabis, which is a significant benefit for those who are looking for an affordable treatment option.